 What are the major goals of the research study, and how may they be met?

 It is necessary for the thesis introduction to hook the reader’s attention right away.
-You have to set a tone for your study with a clear emphasis, goal, and direction to create a strong introduction.
+To create a strong introduction, you have to set a tone for your study with a clear emphasis, goal, and direction.
 Also, offer a brief overview of your thesis in the introduction chapter.

 Here’s a step-by-step guide to writing a perfect thesis introduction.